DePoyster/cosc1350_breakout/README.md

 ## Define the bricks

 1. Define values for the bricks.
 For this version of breakout, we will have 4 rows and 6 columns of 90x25px bricks.
-Allow for a 40px space from the top of the game and the top of the brick row.
+Allow for a 40px space between the ceiling of the canvas element and the top of the brick row.

 * To nicely align the bricks, they should be padded 5px away from the walls, and 10px away from each other.
 Therefore, your values should be brickRows=6, brickColumns=4, brickWidth=75, brickHeight=20, brickPadding=10, brickTopOffset=40, brickLeftOffset=5.

 2. Define the array of brick objects.

 *This is easiest done with two for loops: one to iterate through the rows, and another nested loop to iterate through the columns.
-Then, you can use which row or column your brick is at to calculate the xy position of the brick.  *
+Then, you can use which row or column your brick is at, and accordingly calculate and store the xy position.  *

 3. Draw the bricks on the canvas element.